phpcr/phpcr-docs/tutorial/Tutorial.md

     fpassthru($stream);
     fclose($stream);

-    fpassthru($node->getPropertyValue('binary-prop')); // the above in short if you just want to dump a file that is in a binary propery
+    // the above in short if you just want to dump a file that is in a binary propery:
+    // fpassthru($node->getPropertyValue('binary-prop'));

 Note: the backend stores the property types.
 When getting property values, they are returned with that type, unless you use one of the explicit PropertyInterface::getXX methods.